3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

 As you can see in the image above, there is one more intermediate step between the Persistent Volume Claim and the Storage system.
 Kubernetes uses the concept of a StorageClass to tell the PersistentVolumeClaim which storage system can be used.
 Then, once we know which storage system we will use, the volume plugin will be used for provisioning the volume, which will be exposed to the requestor as a Persistent Volume in Kubernetes.

 Let's go ahead and try to create this ourselves for our database example we have been using in the previous few chapters.
+First, we need to define the StorageClass, which will define one of our available storage systems.
+In our case, we don't have an external storage system, thus we will just use VMware storage.
+This might not be useful for a production deployment, but will be good enough for us.
+Let's have a look:

 ```yaml
 apiVersion: storage.k8s.io/v1